top of page

 A Different Definition of Followership

+Followership still matters, but not as blind deference.
 The followership that produces great leaders is disciplined apprenticeship.
-Learning how work actually gets done.
-Understanding constraints.
-Respecting craft.
-But never confusing familiarity with correctness.
+It involves learning how work actually gets done, understanding constraints, and respecting craft.
+However, it never confuses familiarity with correctness.
+Great leaders follow reality, not sentiment.

 The Cost of Getting This Wrong